After childhood rhabdomyosarcoma has been diagnosed, treatment is based on the stage of the cancer and whether all the cancer was removed by surgery.

 The staging system is based on the size of the tumor, where it is in the body, and whether it has spread to other parts of the body:

-Rhabdomyosarcoma that occurs in a "favorable" site has a better prognosis.
+Rhabdomyosarcoma that forms in a "favorable" site has a better prognosis.
 If the site where cancer occurs is not one of the favorable sites listed above, it is said to be an "unfavorable" site.

 Pea, peanut, walnut, and lime show tumor sizes.